Akkanna Madanna Temple: Architecture

 The temple is built as per Hindu traditions and architectural styles.
 The pillars, walls and ceiling of the temple has carvings and inscription of god and goddess and their related stories.
 The temple premise has several small temples within it and the main tower has images of major and minor Gods and Goddess.

 Religious significance

 The Akkanna Madanna Temple is very popular and known among the devotees of Mahakali.
 In this temple, lot of poojas, archna take place as per the Hindu traditions and customs with great perfection.
 Most of the rules and regulations suggested in Vedas are followed in this temple of Mahakali.
-Devotees of Mahakali visit this temple daily in order to fulfill their wishes in their personal and professional life and to got blessed by Mahakali.
+Devotees of Mahakali visit this temple daily in order to fulfil their wishes in their personal and professional life and to get blessed by Mahakali.

 Location

-The temple is located in Shah-Ali-Banda, Old City, Hyderabad in Telangana state of India, The temple is at a distance of 1 kilometer from Charminar.
+The temple is located in Shah-Ali-Banda, Old City, Hyderabad in Telangana state of India, The temple is at a distance of 1 kilometre from Charminar.